GabeScott/standard-works-vault/General Conference/1971 April - “Teach One Another”.md

 # “Teach One Another”

-*By David B. Haight - Assistant to the Council of the Twelve*
+By Elder David B. Haight - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*